 As soon as Awario has collected some data, you can go right to the Dashboard and take a look at the analytics.
-Feel free to add all alerts for a brand-to-brand comparison of all stats.
+Feel free to add all alerts for a brand-to-brand comparison of all social media stats.
 Let's see what we got here.

 Mentions and Reach

-As you can see from the Mentions graph, Spotify has enjoyed the most online visibility out of the 3 brands.
+As you can see from the Mentions analytics, Spotify has enjoyed the most online visibility out of the 3 brands.
 Awario collected 127.1K mentions of the streaming service on social media and the web during 7 days.
 Apple Music goes next, with 59.7K mentions, and Google Play Music is way behind, with 4.3K mentions.

 From the get-go, we can see that Google Play Music, having the least mentions, has nearly the same share of negative mentions as Spotify — 11.2%.
 Spotify, the leader in terms of the overall buzz, has 11.9% of negative mentions.
 And Apple Music happens to be the least disliked brand, with under 7% of negative mentions.
 The competition gets even more interesting!
 If any of these brands were doing competitor analysis on social media at that point, they would feel all tense and, well, competitive.

 Countries and Languages

 The Countries and Languages sections will give you an idea of the geographical distribution of mentions.
 Depending on the markets you operate in, you can check specific locations to see if any market segments are overlooked and/or underserved by any of the competitors.
 You can see how the competition is spread out and analyze what that means.

 Next up is Sources — distribution of the buzz among social networks and the web.
 This is an important metric that gives you a breakdown of where the mentions come from, platform by platform.
 More often than not, there are unexpected insights into how well content and advertising perform across social networks, as well as how much buzz comes from the web and news.

 What stands out immediately is that Google Play Music, although having the lowest number of overall mentions, gets a fifth of those from the news and web.
 Spotify and Apple Music, our leaders in terms of mentions, get most of their buzz from social.
 Instagram, competitive as it often is, doesn't seem to play such a huge role in the social media strategies of music streaming giants.